-One of the steps to buying a home involves getting a home inspection.
-Once you have a pre-approval, apply for a mortgage and find your dream home, you will want to get a home inspection.
+One of the steps in the home buying process involves getting a home inspection.
 When you’re making such a significant financial decision, it is essential to make sure that the property is in proper condition.
 You don’t want to face any surprises after closing on a home.

 When do I get a Home Inspection?

-Typically, an inspection takes place once the home buyer finds the right property, makes a purchase offer, and the offer has been accepted by the seller.
+Typically, an inspection takes place after you find the right property, make a purchase offer, and the seller has accepted the offer.

 How do I Find a Home Inspector?